jaderiver62/aide-de-camp/README.md

 ## Installation
 Our project is quite to install at the moment.
 You must have Node.js - (https://nodejs.org/)  and npm- (https://www.npmjs.com/) installed to use aide-de-camp.
-For future endeavors aide-de-camp plans to publish a package on npm that makes this process even easier.
+For future endeavors aide-de-camp hopes to make this process even easier.

 ---------------------------------------